mlhartme/stool/main/documentation.md

   CATALINA_OPTS without heap settings.
 Type string.
 Default value: (empty)
 * **tomcat.heap**
   Java heap memory ("-Xmx") in mb when running Tomcat.
 Type number.
-* **tomcat.select**
+* **select**
   List of selected applications.
-When starting a stage, Stool configures Tomcat only for the selected applications.
+When starting a stage, Stool configures the container only for the selected applications.
 If none is selected (which is the default), it configures all applications.
 Type list.
   Default value: (empty)
-* **tomcat.service**
-  Version of the Java Service Wrapper to use.
-Default value: `3.5.29`.
-Type string.
 * **tomcat.version**
   Tomcat version to use.
 Type string.
 Default value: `8.5.6`.
 If you change this property, you have to stop tomcat, delete the `.backstage/tomcat` directory, and start Tomcat again.